Mr. Metz Dapto Megastar Final Win Shrouded In Controversy

 However, the argument that GRNSW Stewards use to support their discretionary use of powers in this case is only valid if infact it can be clearly determined that the situation isn’t provided for in the current rules.

-Greyhound Racing Rule 39(1) clearly states that “Where the weight of a greyhound varies by more than 1 kilogram from the weight recorded in an Event or satisfactory weight trial in which it last performed the greyhound be permitted to compete in the Event..”.
+Greyhound Racing Rule 39(1) clearly states that “Where the weight of a greyhound varies by more than 1 kilogram from the weight recorded in an Event or satisfactory weight trial in which it last performed the greyhound shall not be permitted to compete in the Event..”.

 Clearly where no weight is recorded at the most immediate past event, the start prior becomes the last performance where a weight was recorded.
-In fact, many NSW trainers will testify that GRNSW Stewards and GHHRA Stewards before them have routinely used that theorem to manage situations such as this in the past.
+In fact, many NSW trainers will testify that GRNSW Stewards and Stewards before them have routinely used that theorem to manage situations such as this in the past.

 Why did GRNSW Stewards break from that tradition at last night’s Dapto meeting and decide the situation was not described under the current rules of racing?